Climbing with Ed

 Later, now inseparable on the mountain, he and Tenzing climbed with supplies from base camp to the highest camp and back again in a single day, a pointless effort except it showed everyone else that the pair of them were exceptionally skilled and fit.

 The stratagem worked.
 Hunt did select them for the main attempt on the summit.
 They spent the night at the highest camp, staggered out of their threadbare tent at 4am with the jet stream howling and the temperature at -16 degrees, and began the assault.
 Then just below the summit they reached the moment of truth, a 40-feet, ice-covered rock face.
 They studied it carefully, quickly, aware that their meagre oxygen supply did not grant them time to hang around for long.
 Ed found a crack in the face and wriggled into it.
 He placed his back against one side of the crack and lifted his feet up against the other, and then slowly, foot by exhausting foot, he levered his body up the vertical wall of ice and out over the lip at the top.
-Hercules had come to the top of the world and while there, performed a feat that mortals can only shake their heads and marvel at, to this day.
+Hercules had come to the top of the world and performed a feat that mortals can only shake their heads and marvel at, to this day.

 Ed reached the summit first, as Tenzing later admitted in his autobiography.
 But Ed forever insisted the matter of who actually got to the top first was of no importance, that the achievement belonged equally to both of them.
 They spent just a quarter of an hour there, Ed burying a cross Hunt had given him, Tenzing anchoring prayer flags.
 There are no photographs of Ed on the summit, only photographs of Tenzing — who didn’t know how to use a camera.
 Ed didn’t think it was important to teach him right at that moment.
 “Having paid my respects to the highest mountain in the world,” he later wrote, “I had no choice but to urinate on it and begin the descent.”